-Since his death (and the publication of David Haidu’s definitive Strayhorn biography ), he has finally been recognized for his many contributions to jazz .
+Since his death (and the publication of David Haidu’s definitive Strayhorn biography Lush Life), he has finally been recognized for his many contributions to jazz music.

-moved to Pittsburgh and he also spent time living at his grandparent’s house in Hillsborough, . was born on Nov.
+William Thomas Strayhorn was born on Nov.
 29, 1915 in Dayton, Ohio.
-His family soon
+His family soon moved to Pittsburgh and he also spent time living at his grandparent’s house in Hillsborough, North Carolina.

-When he was 19, he wrote the as pianists and .
-Strayhorn gained experience working with a local small group, the Mad Hatters, and he wrote arrangements for a dance orchestra led by Buddy Malone. for the musical and for the first time heard such
+When he was 19, he wrote the music for the musical Fantastic Rhythm and for the first time heard such jazz pianists as Art Tatum and Teddy Wilson.
+Strayhorn gained experience working with a local small group, the Mad Hatters, and he wrote arrangements for a dance orchestra led by Buddy Malone.

-All of this was a prelude to meeting in Dec.
+All of this was a prelude to meeting Duke Ellington in Dec.
 1938.

 Duke Ellington Hires Billy Strayhorn

-Strayhorn had actually first seen the perform in 1933.
+Strayhorn had actually first seen the Ellington Orchestra perform in 1933.

-When he finally crossed paths with Duke, they talked about .
+When he finally crossed paths with Duke, they talked about music.
 Strayhorn played some of his compositions for Ellington who immediately recognized his talent.
-The bandleader suggested that they meet up again when the orchestra was in .
+The bandleader suggested that they meet up again when the orchestra was in New York city.

-While riding the subway on his way to see Ellington a few months later, Strayhorn composed “Take The ‘A’ Train.”
-When he played what would become Duke’s new theme song (replacing “East St. Louis Toodle-oo”), Ellington was so impressed that he immediately hired Strayhorn as an arranger and .
+While riding the New York subway on his way to see Ellington a few months later, Strayhorn composed “Take The ‘A’ Train.”
+When he played what would become Duke’s new theme song (replacing “East St. Louis Toodle-oo”), Ellington was so impressed that he immediately hired Strayhorn as an arranger and composer.

-The relationship between and evolved through the years while always seeming a little mysterious.
+The relationship between Duke Ellington and Billy Strayhorn evolved through the years while always seeming a little mysterious.
 While they continued composing independently of each other, quite often Ellington would write most of an original and then have Strayhorn complete it.

 Sometimes when Strayhorn submitted a new piece, Ellington would add to the composition.
 Since they had similar writing styles, it was rarely obvious who composed what.

-At first in 1939 wrote the arrangements for some of the small-group dates led by Ellington sidemen, most notably , Cootie Williams and Barney Bigard.
+At first in 1939 Billy Strayhorn wrote the arrangements for some of the small-group dates led by Ellington sidemen, most notably Johnny Hodges, Cootie Williams and Barney Bigard.

 He made his recording debut with Hodges on Feb.
-27, 1939, accompanying singer Jean Eldridge on his track “Something To .”
+27, 1939, accompanying singer Jean Eldridge on his track “Something To Live For.”

-Strayhorn first recorded with the on Duke’s “Weely (A Portrait Of )” later in the year, and he collaborated with Duke on the popular “I’m Checkin’ Out, Goom Bye.”
+Strayhorn first recorded with the Ellington band on Duke’s “Weely (A Portrait Of Billy Strayhorn)” later in the year, and he collaborated with Duke on the popular “I’m Checkin’ Out, Goom Bye.”

 Billy Strayhorn Songs